aishwaryakumara/VocalizeAI_HCI_Proj/README.md

 # Voice Chat Application with Speech Synthesis

 ## Overview
-This project is an AI-powered communication tool designed to empower individuals who have hearing and speaking disablities by enhancing accessibility.
-The application bridges communication gaps through various features such as Speech-to-Text (STT), Text-to-Speech (TTS), Emotion Integration, and Customizable Speech Output.
+This project is an application designed to help individuals who have hearing and speaking disablities.
+The application bridges communication gaps through features like Speech-to-Text (STT), Text-to-Speech (TTS), Emotion Integration, and Customizable Speech Output.

 ## Features:
 The application improves the quality of life and independence for individuals with  communication disablities by automating and enhancing communication tasks through AI features.

 - Speech-to-Text (STT): Using Whisper AI for real-time transcription of spoken language into text.
-- Text-to-Speech (TTS): Using SpeechSynthesis to convert typed or written text into audible speech.
+- Text-to-Speech (TTS): Using SpeechSynthesis to convert typed or generated text into audible speech.
 Also supports 7 different languages, ( I plan on integrating Google API in future for better voice quality and support for languages)
-- Emotion Integration: Enables users to add emotional context to their messages with emotions tags (e.g., happy, calm, serious).
+- Emotion Integration: Enables users to add emotional context to the voice responses with emotions tags (e.g., happy, calm, serious).
 - Customizable Speech Output: Offers adjustable pitch, tone, and speed settings for individuals with cognitive disabilities.
 - Suggestions using GenAI: Provides context-aware suggestions for quick and effective responses.